 Fitch also said that the Insurance Linked Securities (ILS) market is not expected to be materially exposed to Hurricane Michael.
 Collateralized reinsurance and ILS funds that participate on lower layer quota share reinsurance or retrocession agreements with cedants that were particularly exposed to the region would be the most likely source of potential modest loss in the ILS market.

-Topics Catastrophe Natural Disasters Florida Carriers Profit Loss Flood Hurricane Reinsurance
+Topics Catastrophe Natural Disasters Carriers Florida Profit Loss Flood Hurricane Reinsurance

 Was this article valuable?